-them as types, as classes, and groups.
-Do you know your neighbor, you are asked.
-"No I do not .
+The trouble is that we do not meet men as men.
+We meet them as types, as classes, and groups.
+"Do you know your neighbor," you are asked.
+"No, I do not.
 He does not interest me.
 He is not associated with the people whom I know.
-In fact I do hot think he amounts to much.
+In fact, I do not think he amounts to much.
 I do not care to know him."
 But he is just an ordinary man.
 The associates are accidental.
-The colonels lady and Judy O'Grady are sisters under their skins.
+The colonel's lady and Judy O'Grady are sisters under their skins.
 All of us are human under our skins.
-It is just barely possible that the uninteresting neighbor, whom you do not care to know is just the most interesting person in the whole minches of your man life, at least I thought they were, but I never knew a person yet, however low he might be, from whom I did not get more good than I could possibly repay.
+It is just barely possible that the uninteresting neighbor, whom you do not care to know is just the most interesting person in the whole range of your life.
+Try him out.
+I have known some mighty poor specimens of human life, at least I thought they were, but I never knew a person yet, however low he might be, from whom I did not get more good than I could possibly repay.
 Every experience with persons has netted me richness and values that have made life mean more for me.
-At times I have been irretated and often fooled, but all has given me an insight into the beauty, and the tragedy of life that makes every thing real and vital.
-Mark Not at all do I feel that I have a maximum mission of interfering with my neighbor, and directing his life for him.
+At times I have been irritated and often fooled, but all has given me an insight into the beauty, and the tragedy of life that makes every thing real and vital.
+Not at all do I feel that I have a mission of interferring with my neighbor, and directing his life for him.
 Far from it.
 That is his task.
-My only duty is to give him a chance, and meet him half way in the intercourse of personalities, to give help if he needs and to receive help if I need it.
+My only duty is to give him a chance, and meet him halfway in the intercourse of personalities, to give help if he needs and to receive help if I need it.

-The essesse of all this is the simple truth that the revelation of that God in our times is in and through those very people whom we call neighbors.
-What we kneet learn of our neighbor is just so much knowledge of God.
-All the knowledge we have of god is through this common experience of life in the intercange of human experience.
-The Gospel of John xxx says that in the person of Jesus the Word became flesh and dwelt among us.
-Wisdom becomes incarnated in life.
+The essence of all this is the simple truth that the revelation of God in our times is in and through those very people whom we call neighbors.
+What we learn of our neighbor is just so much knowledge of God.
+All the knowledge we have of God is through this common experience of life in the interchange of human experience.
+The Gospel of John says that in the person of Jesus the Word became flesh and dwelt among us.
+Widsom becomes incarnated in life.
 That is the key to all.
-But the word becomes flesh and dwell among us not only in the person of Jesus, but in every human being that ever drew the breath of life Every man is a Christ in possibility and many more of our me neighbors than we realize are Christs in reality.
+But the word becomes flesh and dwells among us not only in the person of Jesus, but in every human being that ever drew the breath of life.
+Every man is a Christ in possibility and many more of our neighbors than we realize are Christs in reality.

-A picket frozen on Bux duty, -A mother starved for her brood, -Socrates drinking the hemlock,
+A picket frozen on duty,

+A mother starved for her brood,

+Socrates drinking the hemlock,

 And Jesus on the rood;

-And millions who, humble and nameless
+And millions who, humble and nameless,

-The straight hard pathway plod, -Dome call it Consecration,
+The straight, hard pathway plod,

+Some call it Consecration,

 And others call it God.

 God and my neighbor are pretty much one and the same thing.
-If do not know my neighbor whom I have seen, I certainly cannot know God who dwells in my neighbor.
+If I do not know my neighbor whom I have seen, I certainly cannot know God who dwells in my neighbor.